alex-e-development/alex-e-development.github.io/chapter-07-react/README.md

 You can confirm the `onClick` handler is running by viewing the dev console and seeing out "button was clicked" message.
 Unfortunately despite being logically sound, the state of the button doesn't change.

-Although we confirm that we are changing the value of `liked` -- our issue is that there is nothing telling React to update the component and run the function again.
+Although we confirm that we are changing the value of `liked`, our issue is that there is nothing specifically telling React _"hey, our component has changed, can you please render it again and update the DOM for us with the new state?"_

 What we have to do is introduce a method to inform React about the changing [state](https://reactjs.org/docs/state-and-lifecycle.html) of our component.
 We can do that with the [setState](https://reactjs.org/docs/hooks-state.html) hook.